-This bill establishes a new food truck license for the sale of intoxicating liquor in Minnesota, amending Minnesota Statutes 2024, section 340A.404 by adding a subdivision.
+This bill establishes a new food truck license for the sale of intoxicating liquor in Minnesota, amending Minnesota Statutes 2024, section 340A.404 by adding a new subdivision.
 The governing body of a municipality is authorized to issue a temporary license to food trucks for the on-sale of intoxicating liquor at community festivals, events, or private catered events.
-The bill defines a "food truck" as a business licensed to prepare and sell food from a motorized vehicle or trailer.
-The license must specify conditions for the dispensing and consumption of liquor and requires the licensee to demonstrate liability insurance.
+The bill defines a food truck as a business licensed to prepare and sell food from a motorized vehicle or trailer.

-Additionally, the bill outlines that the license will allow sales on all days of the week during the specified events and is subject to municipal terms, including fees and compliance with liquor laws.
-The license is valid for a limited number of consecutive days and requires approval from the commissioner of public safety.
-Furthermore, the licensee must notify local law enforcement prior to any event, depending on whether it is within city limits or outside them.
+The new license must specify conditions for the dispensing and consumption of liquor and requires the licensee to demonstrate liability insurance.
+It allows sales on all days of the week for attendees of community events or private events, subject to municipal terms and regulations.
+Additionally, the license is valid for a limited number of consecutive days and requires approval from the commissioner of public safety.
+The licensee must also notify local law enforcement prior to any event, depending on whether it is within city limits or in the county.

 Statutes affected: